alan-turing-institute/data-safe-haven/docs/deploy_sre_instructions.md

 - Ensure that the default UDP ports `1812`, `1813`, `1645` and `1646` are all open on the SHM NPS network security group (`NSG_SHM_SUBNET_IDENTITY`).
 [This documentation](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd316134(v=ws.10)) gives further details.

 If this does not resolve the issue, trying checking the Windows event logs
-  - Use the Event viewer on the SRE RDS Gateway (`Custom views > Server roles > Network Policy and Access Services`) to check whether the NPS server is contactable and whether it is discarding requests
+  - Use `Event Viewer` on the SRE RDS Gateway (`Custom views > Server roles > Network Policy and Access Services`) to check whether the NPS server is contactable and whether it is discarding requests
-  - Use the Event viewer on the SHM NPS server  (`Custom views > Server roles > Network Policy and Access Services`) to check whether NPS requests are being received and whether the NPS server has an LDAP connection to the SHM DC.
+  - Use `Event Viewer` on the SHM NPS server (`Custom views > Server roles > Network Policy and Access Services`) to check whether NPS requests are being received and whether the NPS server has an LDAP connection to the SHM DC.
     - Ensure that the requests are being received from the **private** IP address of the RDS Gateway and **not** its public one.
   - One common error on the NPS server is `A RADIUS message was received from the invalid RADIUS client IP address x.x.x.x`.
 [This help page](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd316135(v=ws.10)) might be useful.
     - This may indicate that the NPS server could not join the SHM domain.
 Try `ping DC1-SHM-<SHM ID>` from the NPS server and if this does not resolve, try rebooting it.